JulianSamarjiev/react-fullstack/README.md

+# An EVE online character voting app
-React, Node.js, MongoDB and Socket.IO
+## Made with React (Flux), Node.js, MongoDB and Socket.IO

+Based on the tutorial by @sahat